SafranCassiopee/csharp-metar-display/README.md

 Usage
 -----

-Call the MetarDisplay.GetWeatherMessage with your METAR as the first parameter (other parameters are all optional).
+Call the MetarDisplay.GetWeatherMessage with your METAR as the first parameter (other parameters are optional and should be self-explanatory anyway).
 The returned string is your METAR in a human-readable form.

 Contribute